What To Wear in Europe • Ultimate Packing List for Europe

 Down parkas are our favorite jackets for European winter travel.
 However, Europe’s climate varies a lot!
 In the winter months, you’ll find easy-going weather in Sicily, but head up to Finland or Norway, and you’ll freeze your ass off.
 In mild winter destinations, you can get by with a packable down jacket or a great fleece jacket, as they are warm and lightweight.

 As much as you may want to bring a few different winter jackets for options, it’s best to settle on just one since winter jackets are cumbersome.
-We have many winter jackets, but the warmest are Triple Fat Goose down parkas.
 On our trips to Norway and Finland in the winter, we very much appreciated our parkas.

 Thermal Layers

-Thermal underwear is essential to remain warm and dry.
+Thermal underwear is essential for remaining warm and dry.
 Your base layer is the first key to wicking away moisture and keeping your body heat from escaping.
-We always wear quality base layers when active in cold temperatures like hiking, snowboarding, scrambling, or camping.
+We always wear quality base layers when active in cold temperatures, such as hiking, snowboarding, scrambling, or camping.

 Scarf, Hat, Gloves